A Treatise on Differential Geometry and its role in Relativity Theory: Riemann Curvature Tensor

 This gives the co-ordinate components of Riemann curvature tensor in terms of co-ordinate components of the connection.
 It is clear from the above expression for $R^\alpha_{\beta \gamma \delta}$ that

 Also we have the Bianchi's identities:

 From Bianchi's first identity one has

-(For detail proof of these results see section 2.19).\\\\
+(For detail proof of these results see section 2.19).\\

 In an $n$-dimensional manifold, the number of linearly independent components of curvature tensor are $\frac{1}{3}n^2(n^2-1)$.
 From the geometric interpretation of Riemann curvature tensor, $R^\alpha_{\beta \gamma \delta}=0$ at all points of the manifold means that if a vector is parallely transported along a closed path then we get back the original vector at the starting point and we say that the connection is flat.
 This flatness property of a manifold is the global concept of parallelism.
 So in this case two vectors at two different points $P$ and $Q$ can be said to be parallel as vectors can be parallely transported from $P$ to $Q$ independent of the path along which we approaches $Q$ from $P$.
-Thus tangent spaces at all points of the manifold can be considered to be identical and the manifold may be identified with its tangent space.\\\\ \textbf{Note:} For a flat space, the Riemann curvature tensor vanishes but the christoffel symbols are not necessarily zero.
+Thus tangent spaces at all points of the manifold can be considered to be identical and the manifold may be identified with its tangent space.\\

+\textbf{Note:} For a flat space, the Riemann curvature tensor vanishes but the Christoffel symbols are not necessarily zero.\\

 By contracting the curvature tensor one can define a (0,2) symmetric tensor, known as Ricci tensor having components

 Also contracting further the scalar so obtained is known as Ricci scalar

 We then define another symmetric (0,2)-tensor $G_{\mu \nu}$ known as Einstein tensor